d0ct0r-t3rm1nus/d0ct0r/README.md

 I've never had a boss.
 Just a handful of regular, trusting, and happy clients. :)

-I'm ready and very willing to make myself a part of the KMD network and community efforts by assisting newcomers where and when possible across a full range of potential matters which I might contribute advice towards drawn from years of real world experience.
+I'm ready and very willing to make myself a part of the KMD network and community efforts.
+I am prepared to run 1 North American notary node to the best of my ability while also assisting community members where and when possible across a full range of potential matters which I might contribute advice towards drawn from years of real world experience.

 I joined the KMD discord channel within only days of it came online.
 If elected I can be counted upon to remain present and involved with the Komod community throughout my notary node upkeep.
 I'll to work hard to keep a single node up and running at it's best.
 I'm a true KMD believer and with your votes I'll earn

+North American [NA] Server Specs:

+CPU: 2x AMD Operton 6272 - 16 Cores / 16 Threads Per CPU
+RAM: 128GB DDR3 2000 MHz
+Storage: 2 x 1 TB SSD in RAID-1
+Network: 1 Gbps up/down
+Location:	Datacenter - Dallas, Texas

+KMD Voting Address: